 Study after study shows a more effective weight loss on a low-carb diet.
 And if you reduce abdominal fat, you’re also reducing the amount of liver fat.
 The disease fatty liver is strongly associated with obesity and type 2 diabetes.

-Not surprisingly, yet another study* shows that a low-carb diet is a good treatment for fatty liver.
+Not surprisingly, yet another study* shows that a low-carb diet can be a good treatment for fatty liver.
 In only six days on a low-carb diet, the reduction in the amount of liver fat was about the same as it was for seven months (!) on a calorie-restricted diet.
-Furthermore, the volume of the liver decreased quickly, probably because of less glycogen and fluids (decreased swelling).
+Furthermore, the volume of the liver decreased, probably because of less glycogen and fluids (decreased swelling).

 * Here’s another study showing a greater reduction in liver fat with a high-fat low-carb diet.